tye2002/ViLePanion/README.md

 Together we learned how to work with Figma and Powtoon, a tool that we have not used before PlutoHacks, to design the prototype as well as the presentation video.
 Besides, PHP is a new programming language that Mei and Andrea got the first chance to get to know.

 # What's next for *ViLepanion:
-*ViLepanion* is believed to aid in learning overall in the future, therefore, we will create a mobile version and add in more functions to increase the interaction between the student and the teacher such as the comment section after every lecture so that the student can ask questions and receive answers from the teacher.
+*ViLePanion* is believed to aid in learning overall in the future, therefore, we will create a mobile version and add in more functions to increase the interaction between the student and the teacher such as the comment section after every lecture so that the student can ask questions and receive answers from the teacher.
 Moreover, *ViLepanion* will be upgraded to be an Electronic Contact Book that assists the parents in tracking their children's learning status, grades, upcoming deadlines, and homework.